Question: How is the mission of FC Wisconsin unique and different?

-The ECNL is the most competitive environment in the country, and ECNL clubs are the top youth soccer clubs in the country.
+The ECNL is the most competitive environment in the country, and ECNL clubs are the top youth clubs in the country.
 ECNL teams include the vast majority of the future national team and Division I soccer players

 .
 Every year spent in the ECNL environment is a huge advantage to players in their development, collegiate exposure, and personal growth.

 Question: Why is the ECNL different than the MRL, State Leagues, or State Cups?

 Answer: ECNL clubs are selected based on their proven record of developing top players year after year.
 Very few ECNL players and teams play in other leagues, and very few ECNL teams play in state cup or regionals.
 Some people are confused when they see ECNL clubs with teams in the MRL, in state leagues or in state cups; these teams are almost always the second or third teams within the club - not the ECNL teams.